Research lab: Martin Van Boekel

 Focus

 Our lab’s research goal is very broad: to gain a better understanding of what supports or gets in the way of student learning.
-This statement is intentionally vague because our lab has many
+This statement is intentionally vague because our lab has many research interests.
+The lab currently has two distinct lines of research:

 Projects